thirumalaivm/franklin-assets-selector-fork/README.md

 - A collection of blocks to use AEM Assets in Edge Delivery Services based websites
 - Utility functions to generate markup for delivering assets from AEM Assets

-It's key differentiator is:
-- 🚀 extremely fast: the library is optimized to reduce load delay, TBT and CLS, and has minimal impact on your Core Web Vitals

 ## Prerequisites
 - You need to have an AEM Assets as a Cloud Service subscription
 - You need to have access to [Dynamic Media Open API](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/dynamicmedia/dynamic-media-open-apis/dynamic-media-open-apis-overview)